 - 10 Great Birthday Party Ideas for Tweens and Teens!

 Preschoolers are at such a magical age for throwing kids birthday parties at home!
-They love having their friends come over, play games, and they are thrilled with the party food and cake!
+They love having their friends come over, playing games, and they are thrilled with the party food and cake!

-The ideas below share some of the parties we've thrown for our kids as preschoolers!
+Click thru each image below to see the parties we've thrown for our kids as preschoolers!

 We have found that kids in elementary school really love themed parties- around Legos, the Olympics, tie-dye, tea & crafts, spa parties- these are all fun examples of easy birthday party themes you can host at home!

-Did you think your 10, 11, and 12-year-olds would be done with birthday parties?
+Did you think your 11 and 12-year-olds would be done with birthday parties?
+Your teens?
 Think again!
 They still love to celebrate their birthdays with their friends- but this is when we usually start to narrow down our parties to smaller groups of friends.

 At this age, kids love birthday party themes that are centered around favorite TV shows- The Amazing Race, American Ninja Warrior, Cupcake Wars, etc.